 A Study of the Experimental Combination of Radiation Therapy and Olaparib For Inflammatory Breast Cancer

 This phase II trial studies how well radiation therapy with or without olaparib works in treating patients with inflammatory breast cancer.
 Radiation therapy uses high energy x-rays to kill tumor cells and shrink tumors.
-Olaparib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
+Olaparib is an inhibitor of PARP, an enzyme that helps repair deoxyribonucleic acid (DNA) when it becomes damaged.
+Blocking PARP may help keep cancer cells from repairing their damaged DNA, causing them to die.
+PARP inhibitors are a type of targeted therapy.
 It is not yet known whether radiation therapy with or without olaparib may work better in treating patients with inflammatory breast cancer.